wu87988622/ohara/README.md

 * gradle 5.1+
 * Node.js 8.12.0
 * Yarn 1.7.0.
 (Note that you must install the exact version of yarn **1.7.0** as listed here or the **yarn.lock** file in Ohara manager could change when building on different machines)
+*Docker 17.05+ (Multi-stage is required in building ohara images, and it is supported by Docker 17.05 or higher. see https://docs.docker.com/develop/develop-images/multistage-build/ for more details)

 ### Apply header or checkstyle to code base
 ```